attachmentsme/pollio/blog.md

 As a result, I've found that I often drift away from being a responsible tester of my JavaScript code.
 Why is this?

-* Selector-based testing, using tools like Selenium or QUnit, is fragile.
+* Selector-based testing, using tools like Selenium and QUnit, is fragile.
 * Due to this paradigm, I feel these tools encourage you to test the wrong things.
 I find I often fall into the trap of making point-and-click integration tests of my UI.
 * Given that these technologies are steeped in the browser, making them part of a CI process sucks.